neuromatch/mexa-hack/rules.md

 ### Hackathon Rules
 1. Teams may have a maximum of 6 people.
-2. Teams should be made up exclusively of accepted hackers who are not organizers, employees, mentors, judges, sponsors, or any other privileged position at the event.
+2. Teams should be made up exclusively of accepted hackers who are not organizers, employees who are directly working on this project, mentors, judges, sponsors, or any other privileged position at the event.
 3. Teams can gain advice and support from organizers, mentors, sponsors, and others.
 4. All work on a project must be done during the hackathon's set timeframe.
 5. Teams can use an idea they had before the event.